rui278/rui278.github.io/index.md

 If you want to contact me, feel free to hit me up on
 <a href = "twitter.com/rui278">twitter</a>!

-## "blog.ruialbuquerque.pt">The Blog</a>
+## <a href ="blog.ruialbuquerque.pt">The Blog</a>

-So, what I’m trying to do "blog.ruialbuquerque.pt">there</a> is create a place where it about school, projects, technology in general, engineering, food.
+So, what I’m trying to do <a href ="blog.ruialbuquerque.pt">there</a> is create a place where it about school, projects, technology in general, engineering, food.
 Well, just about anything that attracts my attention.
 Mostly this will be kind of an experiment for me, to see if I’m actually capable of maintaining this blog up with some regularity.
 I hope so.
-We'll see. :P So go visit it! <a href = "blog.ruialbuquerque.pt">blog.ruialbuquerque.pt</a>
+We'll see. :P So go there and check it out! <a href = "blog.ruialbuquerque.pt">blog.ruialbuquerque.pt</a>

 Thanks for reading!
 And I hope you enjoy this new experiment!